Research on Indigenous Data Governance Protocols: A toolkit for working with Indigenous Knowledge

 Data governance trends increasingly emphasize the need to open access to data, despite growing concerns over data privacy, control, and surveillance.
 Indigenous peoples, with different epistemological traditions for the use and sharing of culturally sensitive information, add the additional concern of people’s ability to exert data sovereignty.

-Indigenous Data Rights
+Indigenous Knowledge and Data Rights

 Thus, while interest grows in the documentation and use of Indigenous knowledge, current data governance trends do not align well with Indigenous data rights and governance rules.
-This is the case of data on Indigenous peoples’ perceptions of climate change impacts collected under the LICCI project (771056-LICCI-ERC-2017-COG).
+This is the case for data on Indigenous peoples’ perceptions of climate change impacts collected under the LICCI project (771056-LICCI-ERC-2017-COG).

 Ethical Standards and Governance